MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 Because the compiler knows that `user.type` is declared as `UserType` we can use the name of the member value without the name of the enum.

 The second interesting difference is that enum values are not mapped to integers.
 The type of the enum values is `UserType` and not `Int`.
+By default enum values in Swift only have the type of the enum and are not mapped to any other value.

-If you need the old Objective-C behavior, in which all members are mapped to an integer you can use enums with *Raw values* in Swift.
+If you need the old Objective-C behavior, in which all members are mapped to a value of another type, you can use enums with *Raw values* in Swift.
 ###Raw values

 Using raw values you can assign a value to every enum member when declaring the enum: